bforsbe/OccuPy/docs/Tutorials/intro.md

 ---

 ## 6. Assess the solvent model
-1. The solvent model is ony used for modification, but it is nonetheless a good idea to check it.
+1. The solvent model is only used for modification, but it is nonetheless a good idea to check it.
 Click the tab "Solvent model" next to the "output log" tab at the bottom of the OccuPy GUI.
 The green line is the solvent model fit as a gaussian to the map histogram.
 It appears parabolic since this is a log-plot.
 The red line is the confidence of voxel values above solvent.